 And even a wretch like me.
 Amen.

-This was originally published by No Depression, as an Easy Ed’s Broadside column.
+This was originally published as an Easy Ed’s Broadside column at No Depression: The Journal of Roots Music website.